zxcheese-dev/process-manager/README.md

 # Process Manager

-A simple Python process manager for Windows that allows you to view and terminate running processes.
+A simple Python-based process manager for Windows that allows you to view, search, and terminate running processes.

 ---

 ## Features

 - List all running processes
-- Show process names and IDs (PID)
+- Display process names with their PIDs
-- Kill processes by PID
+- Kill processes by PID or by name
+- Group processes by application name

 ---